Bullet Club: 2020

-After defeating Kazuchika Okada in the New Japan Cup 2020 finals, Evil would turn on Los Ingobernables de Japon stablemate Tetsuya Naito and joined Bullet Club.
-The next night at Dominion in Osaka-jo Hall, Evil defeated Naito to become the IWGP Heavyweight and Intercontinental Champion with the help of Bullet Club's new member Dick Togo.
-After the match, Evil announced that he had taken over control of Bullet Club in White's absence, becoming the stable's first Japanese leader.
+After defeating Kazuchika Okada in the New Japan Cup 2020 finals, Evil then callout his fellow Los Ingobernables de Japon stablemate, leader and now future opponent double IWGP Champion Tetsuya Naito for a celebration, but ended in betrayal after performing "Everything is Evil" on Naito, with Bullet Club members Gedo, Jado, Ishimori and Takahashi joining in celebration, thus betraying LIJ and joining Bullet Club.
+The next night at Dominion in Osaka-jo Hall, Evil defeated Naito to become the IWGP Heavyweight and Intercontinental Double Champion with the help of Bullet Club's newest member Dick Togo.
 On August 21, 2020 Kenta defeated David Finlay to win the first ever New Japan Cup USA, and therefore earn a future match for the IWGP United States Championship.

 On August 29, 2020, at Summer Struggle in Jingu, Ishimori would bring back the IWGP Junior Heavyweight Championship by beating Hiromu Takahashi, meanwhile Evil would lose the Heavyweight and Intercontinental titles back to Naito.